gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 The correct person of the deity must be given.
 The quizzer may not move between persons of the deity when answering.
 Giving the name of a deity that is not correct is considered giving incorrect information.

-If a quizzer refers to any person of the deity as either "God" or "Lord", these must be clarified by the quizzer within the question answer duration period when the text requires a more specific answer.
+If a quizzer refers to any person of the deity as either "God" or "Lord", these must be clarified by the quizzer within the answering period when the text requires a more specific answer.

 "Jesus" and "Christ" are interchangeable (but refer to the person of the Son) and the quizzer will be called correct.